 © Photo courtesy of 203 Photography

-The Bridgeport Sound Tigers' Brett Gallant, white jersey, is about to engage in a fight during an American Hockey League game last season.
+Brett Gallant, white jersey, is about to engage in a fight with the Bridgeport Sound Tigers of the American Hockey League.

 The Bridgeport Sound Tigers’ enforcer is recovering in Summerside from a dislocated shoulder.
 It came out of place during a practice nearly two weeks ago.